 With Google's latest update having rolled out, the new Page Experience ranking signals join the hundreds of Google ranking factors that search engines use to rank and generate relevant search results to user queries.
 As such, it is imperative to fully comprehend what is Google update Core Web Vitals and their impact on SEO.

 How Big of an Update Will the Google Page Experience Be?

 In a fashion atypical of Google, we were given a one-year warning for the Page Experience Update.
 The year-long timeframe shows how big an impact this Google algorithm update will have on your technical SEO and responsive web design efforts, SERPs rankings and, ultimately, your online revenue.

 Experts agree that being ill-prepared for the Google latest update could mean a 100 percent drop in website rankings and a significant decrease in traffic and conversions.

 Screaming Frog research found that out of 2,500 keywords and 20,000 URLs:

 - Only 12 percent of mobile and 13 percent of desktop results passed the Google performance test for Core Web Vitals.

 - URLs in position 1 on SERPs are 10 percent more likely to have a good Core Web Vitals score than URLs in position 9.

-Evidently, the upcoming Google update is already impacting Google mobile ranking and desktop search performance.
-With a very small percentage of websites having passed the Google user experience test, it is clear that the majority of website owners and technical SEO experts will have to ramp up their optimization efforts and begin their preparation for the Google algorithm update early on.
+Evidently, the Google update is already impacting Google mobile ranking and desktop search performance.
+With a very small percentage of websites having passed the Google user experience test, it is clear that the majority of website owners and technical SEO experts will have to ramp up their optimization efforts for the Google algorithm update.